JB395/Bits-to-Target-and-Difficulty/README.md

 ### gettransaction "txid" ( include_watchonly ) (waitconf)

-Get detailed information about a transaction in this wallet (send or receive).
+Get detailed information about a transaction for an address in this wallet (send or receive).
 Here is a send transaction:

 ```
 gettransaction 723a08448afca334761f611e93623049f82b43d55cabaf02ef616f972fda51b